 Des Moines, IA 50312

-It is solely the applicant’s responsibility to ensure delivery and receipt of all required application documents prior to the application deadline.
-We will confirm with applicants once their admission file is complete.
-Applicants are encouraged to contact us directly to verify receipt of materials.
-All completed application files will be reviewed for a decision following the posted deadlines.
+Applications are accepted throughout the year, however, files are only reviewed following posted deadlines.
+All communication is provided via email.
+It is the applicant’s responsibility to ensure delivery and receipt of all required application documents prior to the application deadline.
 You are welcome to submit your application anytime; however, the admission committee does not review files or make decisions off-cycle.

-Following the deadlines, all completed files will be reviewed.
-Applicants will be notified of a decision within 3 weeks of the deadline.
 Students who are accepted will be required to submit a non-refundable $250.00 tuition seat deposit securing their place in the class.
 Deposits are used to establish student tuition accounts and are credited toward the cost of tuition for the first term.
-All students admitted to DMU are also subject to completion of a criminal background check through a preferred vendor.
-Details regarding these requirements will be delivered at the time of acceptance.
-Newly accepted students will also receive additional information regarding course registration, faculty advisors and financial aid.

 All courses in the master of public health degree are offered online, therefore, international students applying for admission to this program are eligible for online study only.
 International applicants should become familiar with the guidelines for international students.